jcachayG93/customer-orders-shipments_net8api/README.md

 # Hello There
-If you are learning C#, this project is a good follow-along example.
-I will be updating it regularly until is ended.
+If you are learning C#, this project is an excellent follow-along example.
+I will be updating it regularly until it is complete.

-What you see in this project is the result of several years of experimentation and R&D.
+What you see in this project is the result of several years of experimentation, R&D, reading, and experience.

-Feel free to clone this project, and experiment with it.
-Ask questions by [Linkedin](https://www.linkedin.com/in/julio-cachay-2a159226b/)
+Feel free to clone this project and experiment with it.
+Ask me questions by [Linkedin](https://www.linkedin.com/in/julio-cachay-2a159226b/)

 # CustomerOrders